Takshsingh313/The-flavor-Pairer/README.md

 - Open the link in your browser
 - Enter your flavor Profile
 - After that enter your ingredient
-- a pofile matching will appear with your profile
+- a profile matching will appear with your profile
 - That's it and your dish duos are on the screen.
 ## Author
 - Email: takshsingh313@gmail.com